Let Them Kneel

 Across town, a black sedan wound its way down Main Street, drawing more than a few stares as it slowed before the new hotel.
 Inside, Julian leaned back against the leather seat, gaze cool as he took in the town’s mix of old brick buildings and new construction.

-“Remind me what’s first on the agenda,” he said, voice clipped but steady.
+“Remind me what’s first on the agenda,” he said, his tone all business.

 Jace, hands relaxed on the wheel, didn’t miss a beat.
 “Border negotiations.
 Some of the Alphas are pushing for tighter control of the northern stretch.
 Claims human development is creeping too close to pack lands.”